gboehl/dynare/doc/manual/source/time-series.rst

 .. class:: dates

-    :arg freq: equal to 1, 4, 12 or 365 (resp. for annual, quarterly,
+    :arg freq: equal to 1, 2, 4, 12 or 365 (resp. for annual, bi-annual, quarterly,
                monthly, or daily dates).
-    :arg time: a ``n*2`` array of integers.
-If `freq` is equal to 1, 4, or 12, the years are stored in the first column, the subperiods (1 for annual dates, 1-4 for quarterly dates, and 1-12 for monthly dates) are stored in the second column.
-If `freq` is equal to 365, the first column stores the number of days since the first day of year 0, the second column is not used.
+    :arg time: a ``n*1`` array of integers, the number of periods since year 0 ().

     Each member is private, one can display the content of a member but cannot change its value directly.
-Note that it is not possible to mix frequencies in a ``dates`` object: all the elements must have common frequency.
+Note also that it is not possible to mix frequencies in a ``dates`` object: all the elements must have common frequency.

     The ``dates`` class has the following constructors: